badlydrawnletters/emojifier-docs/all/suggest.md

 ![suggest example](../images/suggestion.PNG)

 !> Abuse of this command may result in removal of suggestion privileges

+### Alternatively, you can use the form below to suggest a feature!

 <!-- Copy and Paste Me -->
 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">